 - Neluwa. …

 - Nilagala forest reserve. …

 If you are dreaming of experiencing nature in an environment similar to Amazon, then you are well on the way to fulfil your wish.
 Sinharaja is the oldest rainforest on the island and one of the best places for Sri Lanka nature tours.
 This natural jewel is extremely rich in Bio-diversity and one of the biodiversity hotspots in the world.

-Sinharaja rainforest is located in South-West Sri Lanka and 3 hours drive from Colombo.
-Sinharaja has the highest bio-diversity among all the forests in the country.
-More than 60% of endemic fauna and flora can be seen in Sinharaja.
+Sinharaja rainforest is located in South-West Sri Lanka and 3 hours tour from Colombo.
+Sinharaja has the highest bio-diversity among all the forests in Sri Lanka.
+More than 60% of fauna and flora of Sinharaja rain forest is endemic to the island.
 Sinharaja is the home for more than 50% of endemic butterflies and mammals of the island.
 Many species of reptiles, insects, and amphibians can also be observed in the reserve.

 Sinharaja Forest Reserve is the last remaining primaeval rain forest in Sri Lanka.
 It considered being the most valuable natural wealth of the island.
 Sinharaja is declared as a World Heritage site and Biosphere Reserve from the UNESCO owing to its importance as Bio-diversity hot spot in the world.

 Streams, elegantly flowing rivers, inspiring waterfalls, many species of monkeys, butterflies and moths, leopard, endemic fauna, shrubs and medicinal herbs are some of them that can be observed under the evergreen canopy.
 Sinharaja provides all the facilities to have an unforgettable adventure holiday such as rivers, mountains, escapements, tracking paths and plenty of sceneries and sounds.